 The Saxon Trio were basically the turn-of-the century Dream Team of strongman exhibition.
 Not only were their lifts about as untouchable as the surface of the sun, but it was essentially impossible to out eat them as well.

-“For breakfast they ate 24 eggs and 3 pounds of smoked bacon: porridge with cream, honey, marmalade and tea with plenty of sugar.
+“Firstly, for breakfast they ate 24 eggs and 3 pounds of smoked bacon: porridge with cream, honey, marmalade and tea with plenty of sugar.
 At three o’clock they had dinner: ten pounds of meat were consumed with vegetables (but not many potatoes); sweet fruits, raw or cooked, sweet cakes, salads, sweet puddings, cocoa and whipped cream and very sweet tea.
-Supper, after the show, they had cold meat, smoked
+Supper, after the show, they had cold meat, smoked fish, cheese, and beer.”

 “Later, in England, as performers, Hermann and Kurt were partial to sweet foods and sugar.
-They tried very hard to gain weight but despite sweets and a terrific appetite, sometimes consuming one pound of butter between them, they failed to gain weight; sometimes only a few pounds which they could not hold.
+They tried very hard to gain weight.
+Despite sweets and a terrific appetite, sometimes consuming one pound of butter between them, they failed to gain weight; sometimes only a few pounds which they could not hold.
 Arthur, the oldest, did not care for sweets and butter; even as a child he did not care for

 butter.
 Instead of butter he would use the lard from pork.
 Hermann and Kurt, in addition to other things, could make two pounds of marmalade and two quarts of very sweet cocoa disappear at one meal.
 Kurt was the heaviest eater of the three and for breakfast alone he could consume 24 eggs cooked in one-half pound of